Array

 Filtering image layers

 Another way we can filter is by pixel layers.
-Check I click the little picot icon, you new see just the image layers.
-Notice, when you filter, all the groups and sub groups are hidden and you only see the layers you want.
+Click the little picture icon, you new see just the image layers.
+Notice, when you filter, all the groups and sub-groups are hidden and you only see the layers you want.
 This is a big time saver.

 multi layered Photoshop document